 Beef is a popular kind of red meat often processed to have a fantastic steak dish.
 Ribeye steak is a boneless rib steak sliced from the cow’s rib section.
 This section is located from the hip bone to the shoulder blade of the beef animal.

 A fun fact is that the term Ribeye is a boneless steak in the US, but in other countries, it is a bone-in cut.

-Longissimus Dorsi is the primary muscle of a Ribeye steak.
-This muscle is soft as this part of the cow doesn’t move a lot.
+Ribeye steak is made from the soft muscle on the back of the cow, a part that doesn’t move a lot.
 This part also has marbling, a type of fat that gives the steak moisture and a rich taste.
-In fact, this steak is one of the richest steaks available.
+In fact, this steak is one of the richest cuts available.